HashirZahir/web-annotation-tool/README.md

 ## Aim
 We aim to develop a web based image annotation tool that allows multiple users to concurrently annotate images to significantly speed up the labelling process, instead of individual users annotating images.
 This will allow the software developer to focus more on training the ML model instead of worrying about the annotation process and how to combine all the data to feed it into the ML model.

+## Technologies Used
+React, Redux and Firebase were used as the main technology stack for the project.

 ## User Stories
 1. As a current student trying out object detection deep learning models, I want to be able to make the annotation process of the images as seamless as possible so that I can focus on the math intensive deep learning model understanding.